I tested the new AWS Security Agent feature.

 /debug/*

-- Mass Assignment- Set any field from the request
+- Mass Assignment- Set any field from the request.

-Setting up AWS Security Agent
+AWS Security Agent Setup

 Once creation is complete, it will look like this:

-We will configure each one individually.
+We will now configure each of them.

 Enable code review